-- Project Governance A governance framework to oversee significant business projects undertaken by CCD. - Risk Committee Responsible for the management and reporting of risk within CCD and for updating the divisional risk register on at least a quarterly basis. - Credit Committee Implements credit policy and monitors credit performance. - Field security A dedicated department involved in the detection of fraud in the field operations of CCD. - Compliance function Responsible for assessing compliance with laws and regulations within CCD. - Hierarchy of field structure Well-established hierarchical structure to manage and control the field workforce of CCD.
+- Project Governance A governance framework to oversee significant business projects undertaken by CCD. - Risk Committee Responsible for the management and reporting of risk within CCD and for updating the divisional risk register on at least a quarterly basis. - Risk management function Supports the Risk Committee in the identification and management of risks. - Credit Committee Implements credit policy and monitors credit performance. - Field risk A dedicated department involved in the detection of fraud in the field operations of CCD. - Compliance function Responsible for assessing compliance with laws and regulations within CCD. - Hierarchy of field structure Well-established hierarchical structure to manage and control the field workforce of CCD.